Netixsol/Kaspa-V3-Contracts/projects/v3-periphery/README.md

-# Kaspa V3 Periphery
+# Kaspa Finance V3 Periphery

-This repository contains the periphery smart contracts for the Kaspa V3 Protocol.
+This repository contains the periphery smart contracts for the Kaspa Finance V3 Protocol.
 For the lower level core contracts, see the [v3-core](../v3-core/) repository.